Dudjom Jigdral Yeshe Dorje: Dudjom Rinpoche Tenzin Yeshe Dorje

-Dudjom Tenzin Yeshe Dorje also oversees the activities of the Nyimalung Monastery dratshangs in Bumthang and Gelephu, Bhutan.
-In 2005, he was appointed as the monastery's first abbot.

-In the last few years, Dudjom Tenzin Yeshe Dorje has performed many drubchens and conferred empowerments at various monasteries in Bhutan and India, and has presided annually at the Ngagyur Nyingma Chenmo world peace prayers at Bodhgaya, India.
+Tulku Orgyen Tromge

-Also, Sungtrul Rinpoche, known as Tulku Orgyen, has been recognized.
-He was born on November 6, 1988, in the shrine room of his grandfather Chagdud Tulku Rinpoche, on his remote retreat land in Oregon, USA.
-He was recognized by Mogtsa Rinpoche.
-His father is Jigme Tromge Rinpoche and his mother is Rigzin Wangmo Tromge.
+The American Dudjom Yangsi Rinpoche is Sungtrul Rinpoche, also known as Tulku Orgyen Tromge (b.
+1988).
+He was born on November 6, 1988, in the shrine room of his grandfather Chagdud Tulku Rinpoche's remote retreat land in Oregon, USA.
+In 1999, he was enthroned by Mogtsa Rinpoche at Kathok Monastery in Tibet, as a speech emanation of Dudjom Rinpoche.
+His father is Chagdud Rinpoche's son Jigme Tromge Rinpoche and his mother is Rigzin Wangmo Tromge.
+In 2004, Orgyen Tromge sat in attendance at Chagdud Tulku Rinpoche's Cremation ceremony at Katok Ritrö, near Pharping, Nepal.

 Dudjom Rinpoche II's family

 Dudjom Rinpoche was a householder, a yogi, a writer, and a master and guru with a family, married twice.